 Big Sky’s parent company Boyne USA manages sister Eastern ski resorts Sugarloaf, Sunday River, and Loon plus their western resort portfolio of Brighton in Utah, Crystal and Summit at Snoqualmie in Washington, and Cypress in British Columbia.
 Big Sky owns neighboring Moonlight Basin and Spanish Peaks, with partnership from Yellowstone Club owner CrossHarbor Capital – making it the Biggest skiing in America with 34 lifts, an 11,166′ peak and 4,350′ vertical.
 The Powder Seeker 6 six passenger lift with heated leather seats and its signature blue bubble takes you to the Lone Peak Tram, or to the Challenger Triple chair which both serves all advanced terrain.

-Big Sky 2025 is the big plan of more new lifts in the coming years, plus on mountain lodges and a mountain village.
+Big Sky 2025 is tin the works with new lifts plus on mountain lodges and mountain village upgrades.
 Big Sky Town Center 6 miles down the Mountain Road is also growing with new services, brew pubs, the Warren Miller Performing Arts Center, a Marriott, an ice rink and medical center.